triradial/Freon4dsl/docs/CRC-Plan.md

 ### To-Do
 - [ ] Create a repeatable demo script (whoever is done first will do this)
+- [ ] In patient chart:
+  - [ ] If a visit/event and a window overlap how should it be shown, e.g., two icons in same box.
+Same question for visit/window overlapping patient unavailable.
+In some places you should two icons but not for all cases.
+- [ ] Is it a freon problem that when Add an Event and it does not show in the drop-down for the 'When'.
+Close and re-open the study and it shows.
 - [ ] Show/Hide for Unscheduled Events
 - [ ] review and update tests
 - [ ] Setup tests of incomplete studies and add additional validation checks if/as needed so reliably get charts, etc.